adam-back/react/Redux/NOTES.md

     a.
 Plain JavaScript object describing how to change state
     b.
 Minimally, must have type key, but can have more
     c.
 To change state, dispatch action
-II.
+  3. Reducer
+    a.
+State mutations must be described by pure functions
+    b.
+With knowledge of previous state, receives an action, returns the next state for the whole application II.
 Pure vs. Impure Functions
   1. Pure
     a.
 Return value solely depends on inputs